amir734jj/phd-aps-misc/state.md

 Evaluation$UndefinedAttributeException: undefined attribute: context(0).ptr
 ```

-- Both Old and new static code generations throws stackoverflow error:
+- Both Old and new static code generations throws stackoverflow error at f_index_scope function but it could be fixed by replacing it with tail recursive style code:
 ```
 Exception in thread "main" java.lang.StackOverflowError
 	at M__basic_8$$Lambda$133/0x0000000840165040.<init>(Unknown Source)